Li-Yau type inequality for curves in any codimension: Leafed elastica and optimality

 \begin{proof}[Proof of Theorem \ref{thm:nonoptimality}] We argue by contradiction.
 Suppose that for an odd $k\geq3$ the assertion does not hold.
 Then there exists a sequence $\{\gamma_j\}\subset C_k$ such that $\bar{B}[\gamma_j]\to\varpi^*k^2$; this means that $\beta_k=\varpi^*k^2$ since $\varpi^*k^2$ is a lower bound, cf.\ Theorem \ref{thm:Li-Yau_closed}.
 By Proposition \ref{prop:existence_planarodd} there exists a closed curve $\bar{\gamma}\in C_k$ attaining equality \eqref{eq:rigidity_closed}.
 Then by applying Theorem \ref{thm:rigidity_open} (as in the proof of Theorem \ref{thm:rigidity_closed}) we conclude that $\bar{\gamma}$ must be a closed $(2,k)$-leafed elastica.
 However, this contradicts the nonexistence result in Proposition \ref{prop:nonexistenceleaf}. \end{proof}

 We close this section by mentioning miscellaneous remarks.

-\begin{remark}[Non-uniqueness of closed leafed elasticae] In contrast that generic uniqueness of closed $k$-leafed elasticae holds for $k\leq3$, cf.\ Propositions \ref{prop:uniqunessleaf12} and \ref{prop:uniquenessleaf3}, this is not the case for $k\geq4$.
-Indeed, if an $(n,2m)$-leafed elasticae consists of $m$ figure-eight elasticae, then there is an $\mathbf{S}^{n-2}$-freedom around the joint-axis; if $n\geq3$, then such rotation-type non-uniqueness phenomena occur for any number $k\geq4$ of leaves, cf.\ Example \ref{ex:propellereight}.
-In addition, there is another mechanism of non-uniqueness; for any $k\geq4$ there remains a certain freedom for gluing $k$ papers of congruent obtuse isosceles triangles (with angle $2\phi^*>\pi/2$, cf.\ Lemma \ref{lem:angle}) along their equal-length sides even in the three-dimensional space (in contrast to $k=3$). \end{remark}
+\begin{remark}[Non-uniqueness of closed leafed elasticae] In contrast to the fact that generic uniqueness of closed $k$-leafed elasticae holds for $k\leq3$, cf.\ Propositions \ref{prop:uniqunessleaf12} and \ref{prop:uniquenessleaf3}, this is not the case for $k\geq4$.
+Indeed, for any $n\geq2$ and $m\geq1$, if an $(n,2m)$-leafed elasticae consists of $m$ figure-eight elasticae, then there is an $\mathbf{S}^{n-2}$-freedom around the joint-axis; if $n\geq3$, then such rotation-type non-uniqueness phenomena occur for any number $k\geq4$ of leaves, cf.\ Example \ref{ex:propellereight}.
+In addition, there is another mechanism of non-uniqueness; for any $k\geq4$ there remains a certain freedom for gluing $k$ papers of congruent obtuse isosceles triangles (with angle $2\phi^*>\pi/2$, cf.\ Lemma \ref{lem:angle}) along their equal-length sides even in the three-dimensional space (in contrast to $k=3$).
+See Figure \ref{fig:freedom} for examples in the case of $k=4$. \end{remark}

-\begin{remark}[Uniqueness of leafed elasticae under $C^3$-regularity] By representation \eqref{eq:figureeightcurvature} and derivative formula \eqref{eq:derivativecn} we easily deduce that if a $k$-leafed elastica $\gamma$ has $C^3$-regularity, then the curve $\gamma$ is a unique planar curve given by a $\frac{k-1}{2}$-fold figure-eight elastica.
-As a consequence, if $k\geq2$ is even, and if $\gamma$ is a closed $(n,k)$-leafed elastica of class $C^3$, then $\gamma$ is a unique planar curve (up to similarity and reparameterization) given by a $\frac{k}{2}$-fold closed figure-eight elastica; also, if $k\geq3$ is odd, then there exists no closed $(n,k)$-leafed elastica of class $C^3$. \end{remark}
+\begin{remark}[Uniqueness of leafed elasticae under $C^3$-regularity] By representation \eqref{eq:figureeightcurvature} and derivative formula \eqref{eq:derivativecn} we easily deduce that if a $k$-leafed elastica $\gamma$ is of class $C^3([0,1];\mathbf{R}^n)$, then the curve $\gamma$ is a unique planar curve given by a $\frac{k}{2}$-fold figure-eight elastica.
+As a consequence, if $k\geq2$ is even, and if $\gamma$ is a closed $(n,k)$-leafed elastica of class $C^3(\mathbf{T}^1;\mathbf{R}^n)$, then $\gamma$ is a unique planar curve (up to similarity and reparameterization) given by a $\frac{k}{2}$-fold closed figure-eight elastica; also, if $k\geq3$ is odd, then there exists no closed $(n,k)$-leafed elastica of class $C^3(\mathbf{T}^1;\mathbf{R}^n)$. \end{remark}

 \begin{remark}[Total curvature] As is indicated in \cite{Mueller2021}, the total (absolute) curvature $TC[\gamma]=\int_\gamma|\kappa|ds$ is not an effective embeddedness criterion for closed curves since the total curvatures of both an embedded thin convex curve and a thin figure-eights (closed to a segment) are nearly $2\pi$.
 However, we still have the optimal lower bound $TC[\gamma]>(k-1)\pi$ for open curves with multiplicity $k$ via Fenchel's theorem (as in the proof of Proposition \ref{prop:existence_planarodd}) and hence $TC[\gamma]>k\pi$ for closed curves with multiplicity $k$. \end{remark}